Protecting colleagues and customers

 - Our colleagues are taking regular breaks to wash their hands thoroughly and we have provided them with hand and surface antibacterial wipes.

-- We’re operating social distancing in store and we’re reminding our customers with advertising, signs and messaging.
-We're also asking customers to adhere to 'one trolley one person' in store, where possible.
+- We’re operating social distancing in store and we're asking customers to adhere to 'one trolley one person' in store, where possible.
 We recognise that this is not always possible, and where customers need to come to stores with their family, or other people in their care, we will of course adopt a common-sense approach.

-- We have rolled out queue-management technology at our store entrances.
-The technology indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
+- Queue-management technology at our store entrances and exits indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
 This is a simple, accurate way of reducing queue times and allows our colleagues spend more time helping customers.

 - At checkouts, we’ve installed plexiglass screens, as well as floor markings and signs to keep a two-metre gap at both ends.